venkat-sia/techdocuments/KB/enable_store_group_ws.md

          3. storefront currency if the storefront currency and the ad channel currency are different
    4. Insights and Recommendations
       1. amount fields in the insights and recommendations are available in account preferred currency
-      2. can the data team make the amount fields available in
+      2. can the data team make the amount fields available in the following
          1. account preferred currency
          2. source currency
          3. storefront currency if the storefront currency and the ad channel are different

+TC metrics in any currency  (Advanced Use Case)
+---
+   Option 1 (more accurate) - data layer
+   ---
+   - can cover in data warehouse tables or views
+   - hence the conversion happens using the rates on the data created time

+   Option 2 (near accurate) - application layer
+   ---
+   - after db query
+   - apply the current days conversion rate on the aggregated values /daily values